janet-lang/janet/CONTRIBUTING.md

   do this indentation, or approximate as close as possible.
 There is a janet formatter in [spork](https://github.com/janet-lang/spork.git) that can be used to format code as well.

+Bot pull requests will not be accepted, and anonymous submissions, including new accounts, unknown emails, and first time contributors will be subjected to greater scrutiny and code reivew.
+Automatically generated and filed bug reports MAY be ok, if they are of consistent and good quality, such as OSSFuzz or well constructed CI pipelines.

 ## C style

 For changes to the VM and Core code, you will probably need to know C. Janet is programmed with